 The car accident lawyers at Patterson Legal Group hope that this blog has given you a better understanding of the relationship between speeding and car accidents.
 Our staff urges you to stay within the speed limits for your safety and the safety of your passengers.
 Unfortunately, some motorists speed excessively, which can be considered negligent and reckless driving.
 If you’ve been injured by such a driver then contact us for immediate assistance.

 You can reach the personal injury lawyers at Patterson Legal Group 24 hours a day, 7 days a week by phone at (816) 920-0000 or online through LiveChat.
-Our attorneys have more than 75 years of combined experience successfully representing injury victims in Kansas, Missouri, Nebraska, and Wyoming.
+Our attorneys have more than 75 years of combined experience successfully representing injury victims in Kansas, Missouri, and Oklahoma.
 Between our long track record of great results and our “no win, no fee” promise, we’ve become one of the most trusted law firms in the Midwest.
 Give us a call today and you’ll quickly find out how we’ve earned that reputation.